Tell me more ×

 METHOD:

-Bring mixture of milk/cream to boil and leave to cool down to 53-54 degrees celsius Add your yogurt and mix well (whisk is here great tool)
+Bring mixture of milk to boil and leave to cool down to 53-54 degrees celsius Add your yogurt and mix well (whisk is here great tool)

 You can transfer it from the pot into termo-botles or just leave it in room temperature.
 It's bacteria and will work in lower temperatures, will just take longer (room temperature) Keep it away from drafts and dramatic temperature changes.
 (Kitchen next to central heating is good, or pre-heat oven over night to 50 or less degrees celsius, just for an hour and switch off and leave your yogurt pot in the oven).